guilhermeblanco/fig-standards/README.md

 - Step 1: Early Draft Review

-  > One an idea of a Recommendation is approved by Board, a group of experts
+  > Once an idea of a Recommendation is approved by Board, a group of experts
   > is formed to develop the first draft of the specification that Board can
   > review or add comments.